 UHC program beneficiaries are Georgian citizens, asylum seekers, internally displaced persons and persons with humanitarian status except prisoners (around 3.4 million people).
 Those who had private insurance on 1 July 2013 are not eligible for the UHC program, but are entitled to a basic or minimum benefits package if they can demonstrate to the SSA that they no longer have VHI.

-The actual number of UHC program beneficiaries (3 125 762 in 2015) is based on the number of persons registered with a primary care provider.
-By this measure, UHC program coverage varies by region (Table 3.1), being lowest in Racha-Lechkhumi (47%) and highest in Tbilisi and Imereti (94%).
+Number of persons registered with a primary care provider under UHC program is 3 125 762 in 2015.
+This number varies by region (Table 3.1), being lowest in Racha-Lechkhumi (47%) and highest in Tbilisi and Imereti (94%).
 These variations may reflect differences in awareness of eligibility for the UHC program as well as disparities in access to primary care.
-Some regions were slow to adopt the UHC program.

 An additional register of people eligible for the UHC program is accessible online to providers and citizens.
 This register is based on the civil register and eligibility is determined according to who was covered by private insurance on 1 July 2013.
 However, the register is not up to date as about 200000 people may have changed their private insurance status since then.